 What is Residential Aged Care?

-Aged care facilities (also known as nursing homes) can accommodate full time residents (permanent) or part-time residents (respite), depending on the resident’s circumstances and needs.
+Aged care facilities (also known as nursing homes) can accommodate full-time residents (permanent) or part-time residents (respite), depending on the resident’s circumstances and needs.

 More than just a place to stay, we believe that aged care communities must be designed to deliver a warm, comfortable and friendly environment where residents remain engaged and connected with their family, friends and the local community, just as they’ve always been.
-This integration and engagement helps to maintain mental alertness and physical and mental well being.
+This integration and engagement help to maintain mental alertness and physical and mental wellbeing.
 At CraigCare, we tailor our aged care services in Melbourne and Western Australia to meet individual needs, because each resident is a unique individual with their own values, attitudes, lifestyle and dietary requirements.